 That last point may seem quite abrupt for a therapists website.
 I know how hard it can be for parents to realise that their child has been processing who they are without their input and support.
 However it is quite common for LGBTQ young people to hold back how they are feeling due to fear of judgement, shame and stigma.
 It is possible to work with all the family to help facilitate the acceptance and affirmation of a young person, but not to change the young persons identity..

-I am also able to work with young people of all genders and sexualitites around divorce, bereavement and exam stress.
+I am also able to work with young people of all genders and sexualities around issues such as divorce, bereavement and exam stress.
 It is often the fact that issues of identity are not what a young person needs support with, but instead other aspects of their life are causing them distress.

 Ideally I meet with the young person and family members before starting counselling, this allows me to have some idea of the family system.
 I have an enhanced DBS and full and comprehensive insurance.
 Some young people have found my Walking Therapy, which takes place outside of the usual therapy room especially helpful.